Cookie dough Oreo brownies (aka “slutty brownies”) are layered with cookie dough, Oreos and brownie batter to create the ultimate dessert bar.

-- In the mixer fitted with a paddle attachment, cream together the butter and sugars until fluffy and light (I usually mix for 3 minutes).
+- In a stand mixer fitted with a paddle attachment (or using a hand mixer), cream together the butter and sugars until fluffy and light (I usually mix for 3 minutes).

 - Beat in the egg and vanilla, making sure to scrape down the sides of the mixing bowl.

 - Slowly mix in the flour mixture until combined.